Readability Part 3: Assume Rightly

 - Practice writing.
 These things take practice.
 As you write for the same audience multiple times, you’ll become increasingly familiar with the best ways to communicate with them.

-Keep an eye out for the fourth and final installment of our series on readability, which will summarize some of the algorithms used to mathematically assess readability.
+Keep an eye out for the fourth installment of our series on readability, which will summarize some of the algorithms used to mathematically assess readability.